Rawaw/MasterProject/README.md

 # MasterProject
 Platformer game with level creator made in Unity as a school project for master's degree.

+In a project there is latest build with 3 example levels (Build folder).

+---Description---

 In a game, player takes control of a hooded creature and needs to reach finish door on a level.
 As other secondary objectives are collecting coins and reaching the exit in best time possible.
 Player character can also collect special items, that give him additional abbilities.